RiverArchitect/Media/README.md

 River Architect is a Python 2 - based open-source package that supports stream designers with a set of GUI modules.
 The current core functionalities are:

- * Lifespan mapping of stream design features according to [Schwindt et al. (2019)][1].
-    + Modules: LifespanDesign and MaxLifespan
+ * Lifespan mapping of stream design features according to [Schwindt et al. (2019)][1] with the LifespanDesign and MaxLifespan modules.

- * Calculating terraforming activities (mass differences and simple terrain modifications).
+ * Calculate terraforming activities (mass differences and simple terrain modifications) with the ModifyTerrain module.

-    + Module: ModifyTerrain
- * Habitat quality evaluations for various aquatic species.
+ * Evaluate habitat quality for various aquatic species with the HabitatEvaluation module.

-    + Module: HabitatEvaluation
- * Project cost-benefit assessments.
+ * Assess project cost-benefit with the ProjectMaker module.
-    + Module: ProjectMaker

 # Requirements